Category

 The split that matters for tool purchasing:

 Most video essayists buy edit-layer tools first.
 They install DaVinci Resolve and Premiere before they set up NotebookLM or Storyflow.
-The right purchase order is research first, narrative second, edit third.
-The Triangle framework names this and orders the 12 tools accordingly.
+The right purchase order is research first, narrative second, edit third, and the Triangle orders the 12 tools accordingly.

 Five criteria, weighted in this order: